dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 In this Repository I will explain everything you need to know to test tensorflow pre-trained ojbect detection models on three different platforms.

-1. on Web browser (using javascript)
+1. On a Web browser (using javascript)
-2. on a Cloud platform (google colab notebook)
+2. On a Cloud platform (google colaboratory notebook)
-3. on a local GPU (Nvidia)
+3. On a local GPU (Nvidia)

 On a Web browser